 While I referenced the anime here, there are manga of all of the above, some translated into English, some not…!

-44:00: Yeah Evangelion is wild.
+44:00 Yeah, Evangelion is wild.
 Too much to go into here.
-Check out the Wiki if you need to: https://en.wikipedia.org/wiki/Themes_of_Neon_Genesis_Evangelion
+Check out the Wikipedia entry if you need to: https://en.wikipedia.org/wiki/Themes_of_Neon_Genesis_Evangelion

 This week’s question comes from KC on the website: